• Home

 A conversation with the interior designer who helped define a major Sri Lankan hospitality project

 Global hospitality continues to evolve as travellers increasingly favour experiential destinations over conventional, standardised accommodation.
-Across major markets, design has moved from being a sup porting visual layer to the central value driver that informs guest experience, brand loyalty, and long-term revenue generation.
+Across major markets, design has moved from being a supporting visual layer to the central value driver that informs guest experience, brand loyalty, and long-term revenue generation.
 In this landscape, interiors must be purposeful and memorable, balancing visual appeal with functionality so that the environments they create resonate long after a guest has checked out.

 A Long-Term Collaboration That Shaped a Brand

-Soh’s successes with John Keells Holdings (JKH), the parent company behind Cinnamon Hotels & Resorts, is the result of a collaboration that spans nearly two decades.
+Grace’s successes with John Keells Holdings PLC (JKH), the parent company behind Cinnamon Hotels & Resorts, is the result of a collaboration that spans nearly two decades.
 The relationship began with a competitive tender for the refurbishment of the Cinnamon Grand Hotel’s new wing, formerly the Hotel Lanka Oberoi in Colombo.

 This success led to further involvement in the upper-level guestrooms surrounding this zone.
 Despite limited budgets and compressed time lines, the team produced a refreshed product identity that marked the emergence of a new brand direction for Cinnamon Hotels & Resorts.
 This repositioning established a contemporary, guest-centric design language that lifted the property’s visibility in the market and contributed to the narrative of the Cinnamon brand as it is known today.